'Everything blew apart': Tornado survivors in Lee County, Alabama, tally the destruction

 "And I got up and opened the door and looked out, and it was just everything was just gone ... my next door neighbor, her trailer was completely gone," Hickman said.
 "It was awful, it was awful.
 I've never seen something like it before in my life.
 It was bad."

-Lee County Sheriff Jay Jones said many residences were lost, and mobile homes in the rural area were especially affected.
+Lee County Sheriff Jay Jones said many residences were lost, and the many mobile homes in the rural area were especially affected.

 "We’re finding materials from one location up to half a mile away from the original point of where they were located," Jones said.
 "I would describe the damage that we have seen in the area as catastrophic."